Jesse: Award-winning Elvis Tribute Artist and Entertainer

 Jesse comes from a family of singers and musicians and has an impressive vocal range.
-Inspired by Elvis at the age of four, Jesse got his first break to sing publicly in a high school talent show.
+Inspired by Elvis at the age of four, Jesse was always mesmerized by Elvis' magnificent voice and intrigued by everything Elvis from his music to his movies.
+Despite being teased by his peers, Jesse stayed true to his idol.
+He got his first break to pay him tribute at the age of 17 in a high school talent show where he packed the house and won the popular vote.
 Club owners later discovered him and encouraged him to sing in larger venues.

-She credits her parents for her love of music.
+Julie credits her parents for her love of music.
 Her mother was a music teacher who taught her to play piano and encouraged her to learn and play violin in the school orchestra.
 Her father was a former member of a 4-piece vocal group, The Four Chaps.
 She fostered her ear for harmonies by performing in school choruses, folk groups, and the Wilmington Music School's annual opera, "Amahl and the Night Visitors".
-Her musical influences have been Billy Joel, James Taylor, the Zach Brown Band, and just about every country diva, especially Shania Twain, Faith Hill, and Martina McBride.
+She also occasionally performs with an acoustic cover band that features 3-part harmonies and rotating lead vocals.
+Her musical influences have been Billy Joel, James Taylor, the Zac Brown Band, and just about every country diva, especially Shania Twain, Faith Hill, and Martina McBride.

 Julie is also a singer-songwriter.
 Influenced by her young children, she wrote her first song in 2003.
 Her originals have been considered highly marketable and have earned awards in various contests and forwards to music libraries for TV/film placement consideration.